enesbunyamincelik/VR-Learning-Tutorial-Unity/README.md

 - The code for controllers.
 - The code for interactables.

-Note: I really appreciate Valem for preparing this amazing [tutorial series](https://www.youtube.com/playlist?list=PLrk7hDwk64-a_gf7mBBduQb3PEBYnG4fU) years ago.
+Note: I really appreciate Valem for preparing this amazing [Tutorial Series](https://www.youtube.com/playlist?list=PLrk7hDwk64-a_gf7mBBduQb3PEBYnG4fU) years ago.